Best Practice I - Social Conscience

 Context

-• Due to poor socio-economic conditions, some migrant families have illegally settled in the Sarvari area of Kullu town.
-These slum dwellers need to be made aware about importance of educating their children and about health and hygiene.
+- Due to poor socio-economic conditions, some migrant families have illegally settled in the Sarvari area of Kullu town.
+These slum dwellers need to be made aware of the importance of educating their children about health and hygiene.

 Practice

-To bridge the gap between different sections of the society, the students and teachers of the college took initiatives to educate children in slum areas and provide assistance in various ways.
-In a project Samarth initiated by the Rover leader Mr. Jyoti Charan (Assistant Professor) in the session 2021, the Rovers & Rangers have been constantly working for the underprivileged children of slum area of Kullu on every Saturday.
-Under this project, school-going children are taught in a fun-learning manner, are told about the necessity of cleanliness and hygiene, as well as trained in basic behaviour and etiquettes, and assisted in preparing them for their exams.
+To bridge the gap between different sections of society, the students and teachers of the college took the initiative to educate children in slum areas and provide assistance in various ways.
+In a project Samarth initiated by the Rover leader Mr Jyoti Charan (Assistant Professor) in the session 2021, the Rovers & Rangers have been constantly working for the underprivileged children of the slum area of Kullu every Saturday.
+Under this project, school-going children are taught in a fun-learning manner, are told about the necessity of cleanliness and hygiene, as well as trained in basic behaviour and etiquette, and assisted in preparing for their exams.
 By engaging the children in various activities like games and cultural competitions etc. efforts are being made to bring them into the mainstream.
 The students are rewarded for further motivation and encouragement.
 Donated articles are also distributed to them at intervals.

 Evidence of Success